ZOlbrys/GradleManagedDeviceWindowsTestApp/README.md

 Run `pixel2api30DebugAndroidTest` task to run tests with the managed device setup in the `build.gradle` file in the app module.

 Current issues:
-1. On windows computers, this task fails with the errors (See See https://issuetracker.google.com/issues/249111286):
+1. On windows computers, this task fails with the errors (See https://issuetracker.google.com/issues/249111286):

 ```
 Execution failed for task ':app:pixel2api30Setup'.